Ichurri/automated-assistance-taking-system/README.md

 1. Navigate to the **Attendance** tab
 2. Use the course and date filters to view specific records
 3. Click "Export" to save the filtered data as a CSV file

+## Photo-Based Attendance

+The system supports attendance tracking through uploaded photos, allowing instructors to take attendance from class photos even when real-time recognition isn't feasible.

+### Features

+1. **Photo Upload and Processing**
+   - Upload class photos in common formats (JPG, PNG)
+   - Process photos to detect and recognize multiple faces simultaneously
+   - Visual indicators show recognition results directly on the photo

+2. **Course Integration**
+   - Select a specific course for photo attendance
+   - System validates that recognized students are enrolled in the course
+   - Non-enrolled students are identified but not marked as present

+3. **Source Tracking**
+   - Attendance records track the source (camera/photo)
+   - Filter attendance records by source
+   - Export includes source information

+### Usage Guide

+#### Taking Photo Attendance

+**Method 1: From Course Tab**
+1. Select a course from the list
+2. Click "Photo Attendance" button
+3. System will switch to Photo Recognition tab with the course pre-selected
+4. Upload a class photo using "Upload Photo"
+5. Process the photo using "Process Photo"
+6. Click "Take Course Attendance" to record attendance

+**Method 2: From Photo Recognition Tab**
+1. Navigate to the Photo Recognition tab
+2. Select a course from the dropdown
+3. Upload and process a photo
+4. Click "Take Course Attendance"

+The system will provide a summary of:
+- Students present (enrolled and recognized)
+- Students detected but not enrolled (recognized but not in the course)

 ## Contributing